 Cressie et al. (2016) estimates the size of second-order terms of the error analysis.
-The second order terms contain derivatives of the averaging kernel, gain matrix, and Jacobians with respect to state parameters.
-Cressie et al. (2016) estimates the errors resulting from second-order error analysis are on the order of 0.2 ppm, but this analysis was dependent on the states and sizes of deviations used to calculate the second-order derivatives.
-Cressie et al. (2016) found that second order terms can cause both larger errors and biased results.
+The second-order terms contain derivatives of the averaging kernel, gain matrix, and Jacobians with respect to state parameters.
+Cressie et al. (2016) estimates that the errors resulting from second-order error analysis are on the order of 0.2 ppm, but this analysis was dependent on the states and sizes of deviations used to calculate the second-order derivatives.
+Cressie et al. (2016) found that second-order terms can cause both larger errors and biased results.

-This paper explores the errors in the "full physics" retrieval system using a simulated system with no mismatches in the retrieval versus true state vector, and no spectroscopy or instrument errors.
-The actual errors covariance of (retrieved minus true) for this retrieval system are about twice the predicted errors.
+This paper explores the errors in the full physics retrieval system using a simulated system with no mismatches in the retrieval versus true state vector and no spectroscopy or instrument errors.
+The actual error covariance of (retrieved minus true) for this retrieval system is about twice the predicted errors.
 The linear analysis of Connor et al. (2016) does not explain the higher errors in this work, because the simulations in this work do not include unaccounted errors sources.
 Cressie et al. (2016) also does not explain the higher actual errors, because Cressie et al. (2016) estimates the second-order error as about 0.2 ppm, whereas the unaccounted error is about 0.8 ppm in this paper.
 In order to identify the source of the unaccounted error, actual errors are compared to the predicted linear errors for a series of setups.

-The ACOS Level 2 (L2) "full physics" retrieval algorithm used to estimate XCO2 from OCO-2 employs optimal estimation using 3 near infrared bands: (1) 0.76 μm containing significant O2 absorption ("O2 A-band"), (2) around 1.6 μm containing weak CO2 absorption ("weak CO2 band"), and (3) near 2.1 μm containing strong CO2 absorption ("strong CO2 band").
-Prior to the main retrieval, a series of fast pre-processing steps are performed for quality analysis (primarily to screen out clouds) and to provide estimates of chlorophyll fluorescence (Frankenberg, 2014).
+The ACOS Level 2 (L2) full physics retrieval algorithm used to estimate XCO2 from OCO-2 employs optimal estimation using three near-infrared bands: (1) 0.76 μm containing significant O2 absorption (O2 A band), (2) around 1.6 μm containing weak CO2 absorption (weak CO2 band), and (3) near 2.1 μm containing strong CO2 absorption (strong CO2 band).
+Prior to the main retrieval, a series of fast preprocessing steps are performed for quality analysis (primarily to screen out clouds) and to provide estimates of chlorophyll fluorescence (Frankenberg et al., 2016).
 Only soundings that are deemed sufficiently clear are selected to be processed by the computationally expensive L2 retrieval.
-In the optimal estimation L2 retrieval used in this simulation, 45-46 retrieval parameters are simultaneously estimated, including CO2 volume mixing ratios (VMR) at 20 pressures, albedos in 3 bands, 4 types of aerosols, meteorological parameters (temperature, water vapor, surface pressure), dispersion (frequency offset), wind speed (ocean only), and fluorescence (land only).
+In the optimal estimation L2 retrieval used in this simulation, 45-46 retrieval parameters are simultaneously estimated, including CO2 volume mixing ratios (VMRs) at 20 pressures, albedos in three bands, four types of aerosols, meteorological parameters (temperature, water vapor, surface pressure), dispersion (frequency offset), wind speed (ocean only), and fluorescence (land only).